 On Saturday, April 17, 2021, the Prairie Band Potawatomi Nation General Council voted to invest 2.3M with a 20% contingency to cover rising costs of materials into the Prairie Band Ag operations.
 The bulk of the funding will go toward the infrastructure of the O Road site and equipment costs for a decorticator and seed processing equipment.

 Moving forward, the Nation’s Land program is working to merge with the Prairie Band Ag division to best utilize the Nation’s land resources, livestock, and farming practices.
 Prairie Band Ag, LLC is committed to reviving traditional farming practices and creating a healthier community by integrating a variety of plant medicines including industrial hemp, and eventually fresh produce and traditional herbs.
-In the future, Prairie Band Ag plans to incorporate fresh produce and an herb garden strengthening the local food system on the reservation and advancing food sovereignty.
+In the future, Prairie Band Ag plans to incorporate fresh produce and an herb garden strengthening the local food system and advancing food sovereignty.

-Prairie Band Ag plans to produce hemp on the Prairie Band Potawatomi Nation Reservation in line with official PBPN Code, which is also in accord with the federal law pursuant to the 2018 Farm Bill.
+Prairie Band Ag plans to produce hemp on the Prairie Band Potawatomi Nation Common Land in line with official PBPN Code, which is also in accord with the federal law pursuant to the 2018 Farm Bill.
 Prairie Band Ag is also structured to process industrial hemp for its grain and fiber which produce a very clean product for a variety of end uses.

 The Prairie Band Ag, LLC operations manager, Muriel Young Bear, can be reached at (785) 380-5575 with offices at the Prairie Band, LLC headquarters for further inquiries.